malcommac/SwiftLocation/README.md

 If you need background monitoring you should specify NSLocationAlwaysUsageDescription and specify the correct value in UIBackgroundModes key (you can learn more [here](https://developer.apple.com/library/ios/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/BackgroundExecution/BackgroundExecution.html))

+#### Are you using SwiftLocation?
+Tell it to me!

+I'm collecting all the apps which uses SwiftLocation to manage beacon or location.
+If you are using SwiftLocation in your project please fill a PR to this file or send an email to hello@danielemargutti.com.

 ### Documentation

 * **Monitor Current User Location (one shout, continous delivery etc.)**